 For your information, the year the stadium opened (if known) is shown in parentheses.
 Also, if the name of the park below is a link, then clicking on it will take you to the in-depth review of this stadium, an article I’ve written about it or a photo essay featuring the park.

 And if you want to know my upcoming schedule of ballpark visits, go here.
-My weather-caused disappointments this year: Baylor U.; Point Park U.; West Virginia Power; San Antonio Missions (I made a return trip to San Antonio later in the season to see a game); Daytona Tortugas.
+My weather-caused disappointments during 2018: Baylor U.; Point Park U.; West Virginia Power; San Antonio Missions (I made a return trip to San Antonio later in the season to see a game); Daytona Tortugas.

 So here we go for 2018: